 Alexis and Sallie spent some months pretending they were not in Dangerous Aliens but gave in in the end.
 They made a dynamic singing duo.

-Ivo doing his Alien thing sometime around 2009.
+Dangerous Alien Ivo doing his Alien thing sometime around 2009.
 You can just make out Kaspar behind the drums.

-Another Dangerous Aliens gig in Topanga around 2008.
+Kaspar at another Dangerous Aliens gig in Topanga around 2008.

-Sophia lent her voice to Intelligent Design.
+Sophia also lent her voice to Intelligent Design.

 You really had to watch out for these two at Dangerous Alien gigs